Railway gun: Recoil systems

 There are four primary methods to absorb the recoil force for railway guns: cradle recoil, top-carriage recoil, sliding recoil and rolling recoil.

-Cradle recoil means that the gun recoils backward in its cradle, retarded and stopped by hydraulic buffers.
+Cradle recoil means that the gun recoils backward in its cradle, slowed and stopped by hydraulic buffers.
 It is returned to battery, or the firing position, by either helical springs or by air in a pneumatic recuperator cylinder that is compressed by the force of recoil.
 This is the most common method used for lighter railway guns and for virtually all field artillery designed after the French introduced their Canon de 75 modèle 1897.

 Top-carriage recoil is the situation in which the gun is mounted in an upper carriage that moves on wheels on fixed rails mounted on the lower.
 The gun and upper carriage recoil together, restrained by the usual hydraulic buffers.
 Return to battery is effected either by gravity, through the use of inclined rails, which the gun and carriage have run up, by springs, or even by rubber bands, on some improvised mounts.
 It is not well-suited to firing at steep upward angles because it cannot absorb much of the vertical component of the recoil force.